The power or irritation of website pop-ups

 Make sure you use a clear and concrete CTA.
 In addition, it is important that the CTA does not have a high threshold.

-All data from your email marketing system (such as Copernica, MailChimp or ActiveCampaign) can be used in your pop-up.
-For example, have you divided your customers based on Industry?
-Then you can make sure that the pop-up this customer sees matches the industry he or she is active in.
+You can use any data from your email marketing system (such as Copernica, MailChimp or ActiveCampaign) in your popup.
+For example, have you divided your customers based on industry?
+Then you can make sure that the popup this customer sees matches the industry he or she is active in.

 Conclusion